 NOAA is the acronym for National Oceanic and Atmospheric Administration.
 Yet, when we talk about NOAA weather radios, we basically mean emergency radios that you take with you while going for a hike or camping.

-These radios are of great use especially in places where you have no Wi-Fi or phone signal so you will learn about the incoming weather conditions.
+These radios are of great use, especially in places where you have no Wi-Fi or phone signal so you will learn about the incoming weather conditions.
 An alarm automatically goes off when NOAA urges people about adverse weather conditions.

 1. AKRICCSO Emergency Solar Hand Crank Portable Radio

 AKRICCSO’s emergency radio is not only a radio for NOAA weather alerts but also contains many other features in it.
 It does what it has to do successfully, which is giving you access to the emergency calls from NOAA.
 It also has AM/FM broadcasts so it can be your gateway to the real world to follow the news.
 The radio also includes a LED flashlight with zoom, an SOS alarm, a 2000mAH power bank and three different Power options for emergency moments.
-11 ounces (310 grams) can be considered like a feather compared to its equivalents.
+11 ounces (310 grams) can be considered as a feather compared to its equivalents.
 2000mAH lasts for about 10 to 12 hours of light or 15 hours of radio time.
-You can extend this by charging your radio with the embedded solar panels.
+You can extend this by charging your radio with embedded solar panels.

-The SOS alarm on the radio is quite handy especially when you are on a hiking trip, backpacking or hitchhiking.
+The SOS alarm on the radio is quite handy especially when you are on a hiking trip, backpacking, or hitchhiking.

-When unboxing, make sure that you have the radio itself, micro USB cable, instruction manual and the 12-month warranty card.
+When unboxing, make sure that you have the radio itself, micro USB cable, instruction manual, and the 12-month warranty card.

 The radio’s embedded flashlight gives you quite a bright light so that you can irradiate dark spaces such as your tent or shelter.
 It works with 1W; therefore, it does not consume huge amounts of power.